VikParuchuri/pdftext/README.md

 - `--sort` will attempt to sort in reading order if specified.
 - `--keep_hyphens` will keep hyphens in the output (they will be stripped and words joined otherwise)
 - `--pages` will specify pages (comma separated) to extract
+- `--workers` specifies the number of parallel workers to use

 ## JSON